Presian (son of Ivan Vladislav): Life

 He was probably the oldest son of Ivan Vladislav and Maria.
 He had five younger brothers as well as six sisters.
 After the death of Ivan Vladislav in February 1018, Bulgarian resistance to the Byzantine emperor Basil II (r.
 976–1025) collapsed, and Presian with two of brothers, Alusian and Aaron, fled to Mount Tmoros in Tomornitsa.
 The mountain was surrounded by Basil with guards, until the three brothers surrendered after receiving guarantees for their safety.
 Prusian received the high title of magistros (by which it is surmised that he was the eldest and his father's heir-apparent), while Alusian and Aaron received the title of patrikios.
 Their mother, along with the rest of their siblings, had made terms and surrendered to Basil II at Ohrid.

-At about the same time, he also married into the Byzantine aristocracy himself, wedding the daughter of Romanos Kourkouas.
+At about the same time, he also married into the Byzantine aristocracy himself, wedding the sister of Romanos Kourkouas.

 Under Constantine VIII (r.
 1025–1028), Presian served as governor (strategos) of the Bucellarian Theme.
 During his tenure he quarrelled with Basil Skleros, to the extent that both men exchanged blows.
 Emperor Constantine then banished both men to the Princes' Islands: one of them to the island of Plate, the other to Oxeia.
 Skleros was accused of planning to flee, and was blinded as a result; according to John Skylitzes, Presian narrowly escaped the same fate himself, but was released instead.

 Under Romanos III Argyros (r.
 1028–1034), Presian was accused of plotting, along with Constantine VIII's daughter Theodora, to overthrow the Emperor.
 He was banished to the Monastery of Manuel, and after the charges against him were proved to be true, he was blinded, and his mother, who had received the high title of zoste patrikia, expelled from Constantinople.
 In 1030/31 he was tonsured as a monk.